zer2/fantasy-basketball-optimizer/about/Turnovers.md

  It is clear that the turnovers category is uniquely negatively correlated to the other categories.

- ### Most Categories
+### Most categories

-One way of thinking about the importance of turnovers for Most Categories is to break it down into two factors
+One way of thinking about the importance of turnovers is to break it down into two factors
 - How likely is it that the other eight categories are tied?
 - How likely is it that an incremental improvement in turnovers flips the category from a loss to a win?
 Or in a more technical sense, what is the probability density of turnovers around zero, conditional on the first criteria?